EzryStIago/training/docs/resources.md

 ## Code Examples

 - [OARC-provided slurm examples](https://github.com/rutgers-oarc/training/tree/master/slurm_examples) - collection of slurm batch scripts that can serve as templates for your jobs
+- [Shiny examples](https://github.com/rstudio/shiny-examples) - excellent collection of 200 Shiny apps (interactive R webapps, or how to publish your R code)

 ## Services